zhudotexe/cse103-notes/sets.rst

     - strings over the alphabet :math:`\{0, 1\}`
     - rational numbers (map :math:`N \times N` onto :math:`\frac{p}{q}` by making a list)
     - the union of any two countable sets
+    - strings over any finite alphabet
 - uncountably infinite
     - e.g. real numbers (diagonalization)
+    - set of all languages

 .. note::